 Load Model Data

-Note: This section addresses the requirements stated in R1 of NERC Standard MOD 032-1 and R2.4.1 of NERC Standard TPL-001-4.
+Note: This section addresses the requirements stated in R1 of NERC Standard MOD 032-1 and R2.4.1 of NERC Standard TPL-001-4 and TPL-001-5.1 (effective July 1, 2023).

 Another key component of any dynamic study is the load model and its representation as a function of changing frequency or voltage.
 The load model can have a significant effect on results of dynamic analysis.
 For this reason, it is important to use an appropriate load model during the study.